 Stressors That Lead to Substance Abuse Among LGBTQ+

-As we can see, forging and coming to terms with an identity is a major challenge for many members of the LGBTQ+ world.
-If one is to identify as one gender in some ways and another in others, or to be genderless, or something in between, one has to spend time and emotional effort on these issues.
+As we can see, forging and coming to terms with identity is a significant challenge for many members of the LGBTQ+ world.
+If one is to identify as one gender in some ways and another in others or to be genderless, or something in between, one has to spend time and emotional effort on these issues.
 However, they also may undergo ridicule or scorn from mainstream society.